 We will continue to update and be in touch throughout this time and will push forward as soon as possible once the situation is clarified.

 What is a Business Improvement District (BID)?

 A BID offers an opportunity for local businesses to have a say in the future of their town centre.
-To turn your ideas into reality you will be invited to take part in a formal ballot.

 in the UK

 of Rateable Value (RV)